bradford-hamilton/Ruby-On-Quails/RELEASING_RAILS.md

 ### Build and test the gem.

-Run `rake verify` to generate the gems and install them locally. `verify` also generates a Rails app with a migration and boots it to smoke test with in your browser.
+Run `rake verify` to generate the gems and install them locally. `verify` also generates a Quails app with a migration and boots it to smoke test with in your browser.

 This will stop you from looking silly when you push an RC to rubygems.org and